-Nancy Nash was born and raised in North Battleford, Saskatchewan, growing up singing in local garage and dance bands.
-She moved to Edmonton and soon became one of Alberta's fastest rising stars in the early 1970s, often appearing at talent shows and other lower profile gigs.
+Nancy Nash was born and raised in North Battleford, Saskatchewan, growing up singing in churches and at dances.
+She moved to Edmonton as a teen and soon became one of Alberta's fastest rising stars in the early 1970s, often appearing at talent shows and other lower profile gigs.

 Her first recording experience was when Holger Peterson of Stoney Plain Records produced a record with blues band Hot Cottage and Chicago blues statesman Big Walter "Shakey" Horton entitled LOOKA HERE in 1972.
 Her impromptu jam session with Horton wound up as the duet "Worried Worried."

 Her star was quickly rising, and she made several TV appearances with Bob Ruzicka on his "Homemade Jam" show.
 Along with doing some jingles work, she also made several appearances on Tommy Banks' program, "The Cave."
 In '76, she was featured on a CBC production that also contained works from David McLey, Moe Marshall, and cuts from the production of "Love's Labour Lost."
 Nash recorded three songs - "Get To Know You," which she wrote, Stu Mitchell's (Southbound Freeway) "One More Time," and Betty Chaba's "Empty Stage."

 In '77, CKUA Radio host Marc Vasey (later the founder of the Edmonton Jazz Festival) recorded several shows with Nash that featured her own material she'd recorded at Damon Studios.
 There she met Garry McDonall, who signed her to Mustard Records and released the single, "Natural Born."
 This was followed by the full album of the same name, produced by Nash and Gary McDonnall.
 It also featured the three tracks from the CBC record, along with more dance-oriented material like "Gonna Boogie With The Boys All Nite."